timkahlke/LongRead_tutorials/docs/SU.md

 ----

 These tutorials are written for a linux operating system, specifically Ubuntu 18.04, with a [number of bioinformatic tools](APP_TOOLS.md) installed.
-However, this page gives detailed instructions on how to set up a tutorial environment on any computer using *VirtualBox*.
+In case you don't work under Linux already, e.g. you havd a Windows laptop, or don't want to install all the tools yourself this page gives detailed instructions on how to set up a tutorial environment on any computer using *VirtualBox*.

-Setting up the environment is easy, free and should not take longer than 15 minutes, depending on your internet connection.
-Additionally, you will be able to install your tutorial environment on a USB stick or external harddrive or copy it to any other computer to work on it where ever you'd like.
+Setting up the environment is hopefully easy, definitely free and should not take longer than 60 minutes most of the time being downloads (so you can get a coffee or something to eat while your computer is doing the work).
+That said, the installation time depends on your internet connection, of course.
+Another advantage of the VirtualBox environment is that you can install it on a USB stick (>32GB) and then start, continue or re-do the tutorial on eny computer that has VirtualBox installed.
+All your data and temporary files will be stored in the environment on your stick. e\

 #### Windows 10 - Ubuntu sub-system
 Windows 10 users may also be able to run the install script and download the data into the Ubuntu sub-system.
 However, this has not been tested and it might be easier to just follow the instructions below to set up a Ubuntu VM.